Volunteer Impact Awards 2018 entry details

 Last year, Randstad Youth Employment Team won this award for their work in Tanzania improving career guidance for young people in Tanzania.
 They gave skills training in 12 schools and established career service centres, and as a result 330 students started apprenticeships.

-Workforce Volunteer Award
+Voluntary Workforce Award

 This award recognises a volunteer who has provided invaluable support behind the scenes.
 These volunteers often provide essential support to one of our offices, like selecting or engaging volunteers, providing business support, organising fundraising activities or acting as an ambassador.